T

 • Sun hat or capEssential

-The equatorial sun is intense at high altitudes, even on cloudy days.
+The equatorial sun is intense at this altitude, even on cloudy days.

 Health & Safety